Charley Chase: Revivals

 Chase's sound comedies for Hal Roach were briefly televised in the late 1990s on the short-lived American cable network the Odyssey Channel.
 Retrospectives of Chase's work organized by The Silent Clowns Film Series were held in 1999, 2001, 2006, 2008, 2018, and 2022 in New York City.

 A marathon of selected Charley Chase shorts from the silent era was broadcast in 2005 on the American cable television network Turner Classic Movies.
 In late 2006, Turner Classic Movies began to air Charley Chase's sound-era comedies.
 In January 2011, several of his sound shorts were featured during Turner Classic Movies' tribute to Hal Roach Studios.

 In 2007, Mighty Like a Moose (1926) was selected for inclusion in the Library of Congress's National Film Registry, solidifying its reputation as one of the most celebrated comedies of the silent era and cementing Chase's status as a pioneer of early film comedy.

 Kino International released two Charley Chase DVD volumes in 2004 and 2005 for their Slapstick Symposium series.
 The films came from archives and collectors around the world.
 In 2009, VCI Entertainment released Becoming Charley Chase, a DVD boxed set of Charley Chase's early silent films.

 In 2013, Sony Home Entertainment released digital restorations of Charley Chase's twenty short comedies for Columbia Pictures (1937–1940) as part of its "Columbia Choice Collection" DVD series.

 During 2018–2022, the entire run of Charley Chase's sound-era short comedies for Hal Roach, produced between 1929 and 1936, was released on DVD in four volumes by Kit Parker Films.
 In 2024 Parker released Blu-Ray and DVD volumes of Charley Chase's vintage-1927 silent comedies.

+In 2025, the monograph Charley Chase in Front Of The Camera by Lorenzo Tremarelli expanded the catalogue of Chase's work with new research into lost films from his silent era, providing updated critical analysis of his films.